Top Facts You Should Know about Xi’an

-Feel like shopping?
-Just go for traditional arts and crafts, folk handicrafts or replicas of antiquities.
-Xian is famous for good imitations of arts and crafts of the Qin and Tang dynasties, such as tri-colored glazed pottery and imitations of ancient bronze ware.
-Beyond that, visitors can also find replica Qin Dynasty embroidery, artistic porcelain ware, jade, carvings, paper cuttings, and paintings by the farmers of Huxian County which features strong Chinese traditions and local characteristics.
+Xi'an is famous for excellent reproductions of arts and crafts of the Qin and Tang dynasties, such as Terracotta Warriors Replicas, Tang Tri-color Porcelain Replicas, Calligraphy Rubbings, etc. Beyond that, visitors can also find embroidery, artistic porcelain ware, jade, wood carvings, paper cuttings, and paintings by the farmers of Huxian County which feature strong Chinese traditions and local characteristics.
 Shuyuanmen Ancient Cultural Street and Moslem Quarter are very popular palces to buy handicrafts and replicas as souvenirs .

 Heritages of Ancient City: 2 Days to Provincial History Museum, City Wall, Terracotta Warriors...

 Historical Xi'an: 3 Days Luxury visit of the city

 Golden Triangle: 8 Days of Beijing and Shanghai